All

 Causes of Diabetic Retinopathy

 The primary cause of diabetic retinopathy is long-term poorly controlled diabetes.
-The problem comes from chronically high blood sugar and the damage it causes to the tiny blood vessels in the retina.
+The problem comes from chronically high blood sugar levels and the damage this causes to the tiny blood vessels in the retina.

-Take note that people with all types of diabetes are at risk for diabetic retinopathy, so whether a patient has Type 1 or Type 2 diabetes does not matter.
-Moreover, the longer you have had diabetes, the higher the chances of having the condition.
+People with all types of diabetes are at risk for diabetic retinopathy, so whether a patient has Type 1 or Type 2 diabetes does not matter.
+Moreover, the longer you have had diabetes, the higher your chances of having the condition.

-There are other risk factors worth noting: High blood pressure, high cholesterol levels, and genetics.
+There are other risk factors worth noting too: high blood pressure, high cholesterol levels, and genetics.

 Types of Diabetic Retinopathy

-Generally speaking, we can categorise diabetic retinopathy into two types.
-The first is non-proliferative diabetic retinopathy (NPDR) and the second is proliferative diabetic retinopathy (PDR).
+Generally speaking, there are two types of diabetic retinopathy.
+The first is non-proliferative diabetic retinopathy (NPDR).
+The second is proliferative diabetic retinopathy (PDR).

-NPDR may be split further into other types according to severity, but typically, it indicates diabetic retinopathy that has not yet reached the point of abnormal new blood vessel growth (or proliferation) in the retina.
+Typically, this is diabetic retinopathy that has not yet reached the point of abnormal new blood vessel growth (or proliferation) in the retina.
+It may be split further into other types according to severity.

 Shinagawa_Blog Piece Mockup_Oct 5-05